Mass-preserving spatio-temporal adaptive PINN for Cahn-Hilliard equations with strong nonlinearity and singularity: Numerical results

 \subsection{Cahn-Hilliard equation with Flory-Huggins potential in two dimensions(2D)}

-In this section, we tested the 2D Cahn-Hilliard equation with Flory-Huggins potential.
+In this section, we test the 2D Cahn-Hilliard equation with Flory-Huggins potential.
 It has a highly nonlinear and singular energy potential, so we need to reduce the error due to singularity.
-The solution domain for the numerical example is $\Omega:=[-1,1]^2$, $t\in[0,1]$.
-We mainly focused on the following specific form,
+The computational domain is $\Omega:=[-1,1]^2$, $t\in[0,1]$.
+We focus on the following specific form,

 with periodic boundary conditions.
 We set $\varepsilon=0.05$, $\theta=3$, along with the initial condition